CHARLESTON, SC (WCSC) - Charleston City Council voted on Tuesday to support an agreement to settle a dispute regarding the Sgt. Jasper site.

 Sources say the so-called "Short Stack plan," a modified "Plan B," will be the blueprint for construction.
-An agreement has been drafted, but nothing is set in stone until it goes through the approval process, according to the company.

 The plan calls for The Beach Company, which owns the property, to construct some buildings on St. Mary's field and to use a portion of the field for a waterfront park.